-Mr Fong holds a Bachelor Degree in Accountancy (Honours) from the University of Singapore.
+Mr Fong holds a Bachelor Degree in Accountancy (Honours) from the University of Singapore and he has over 45 years of experience in auditing, finance, business development and corporate governance.
 Mr Lim has more than 30 years of experience and knowledge in corporate secretarial work.
 Mr Henry Ngo brings to the AC his depth and breadth of commercial and business experience.
-All the AC members receive updates from the external auditors on updates to accounting and issues which have a direct impact on financial statements.
+All the AC members receive updates to accounting and issues which have a direct impact on financial statements from the external auditors as and when applicable, which enabled them to stay recent and relevant in performing their functions.
 The Board is of the view that the members of the AC have sufficient accounting and financial management expertise and experience to discharge the AC's functions.